This guide shows how to calculate differential construct abundance

 -

-– a maximum (and negative minimum) fold change value to bound data points to
+cap_fc– a maximum (and negative minimum) fold change value for data points -

 As with the Quality Control plots already, we can also